ryunp/discord-ttvsl/readme.md

 # Implementation Strategy
 The approach for this bot is to use a static interval to update the stream data.
 Information about the streams will be formatted to provide the most amount of information in the least amount of space possible.

-Here are some visuals of a prototype bot featuring the desired functionality:
 ![Static Interval Strategy](/media/message_strategy.png)
 ![Animated Usage Example GIF](/media/ttvsl_simple_example.gif)